robcholz/Lumen/README.md

 ---

-> A desktop-grade hardware project focused on interaction details,
+> A hardware interaction node that lives on the desktop long-term,
-> for USB-C power monitoring and protection.
+> built to carry sensing, feedback, and interaction logic.
 >
 > Open-sourced from hardware to firmware,
 > with a little fun beyond the serious functionality.